-NOTE: For the reasons stated above, it is not appropriate to compare scale scores across grades and content areas; however, it is appropriate to compare scores from one administration to another for the same grade and content area, as long as the tests are based on the same curriculum.
-(GPS-based CRCT scores should not be compared to those based on Georgia's previous curriculum standards, the Quality Core Curriculum or QCC.)
+NOTE: For the reasons stated above, it is not appropriate to compare scale scores across grades and content areas.
+It is appropriate to compare scores from one administration to another for the same grade and content area as long as the tests are based on similar curricula.
+Because the CCGPS and GPS have a good correspondence, the CRCT will remain on the same reporting scales.
+Therefore, results for the same subject and grade are comparable across years.
+However, the CCGPS and GPS scores are not comparable to the Quality Core Curriculum (QCC) standards, that were phased out beginning with the 2005-2006 school year.